Laws // Lois

 d) To approve the state budget;

-e) To establish or revise the boundaries of provinces, electoral districts and municipalities;
+e) To establish or revise the boundaries of provinces or the semi-autonomous region, electoral districts and municipalities;

 f) To exercise the right of amnesty;